gus999/Kijiji-re-post-/README.md

 Update login ("XXXXX", "XXXXX") with you login credentials on kijiji

-Happy re-posting and selling on Kijiji
+Happy re-posting and selling on Kijiji! :)

+This script will reduce your carbon footprint and fight climate change by promoting a culture of reuse